ayusc/termux-sriparna/README.md

 You can open chrome, gmail, youtube with this, if you want more applications you need to specify their package names and class name in app.json

-You can use [Shortcut Maker](https://play.google.com/store/apps/details?id=rk.android.app.shortcutmaker) to find package name and package names of installed applications.
+You can use [Shortcut Maker](https://play.google.com/store/apps/details?id=rk.android.app.shortcutmaker) to find package name and class names of installed applications.

 For pypi installation: You can directly edit the apps.json file with `vi /data/data/com.termux/files/usr/lib/python$(python -c 'import sys; print(sys.version_info[0])').$(python -c 'import sys; print(sys.version_info[1])')/site-packages/sriparna/apps.json
 `

 ##### To check the current weather conditions you can "hi sriparna whats the weather alike", "tell me the weather forecast", "what is the current weather condition", "how is the weather today"

-##### To turn on flashlight you can say "hey please turn on the flash", "flash on", similarly you can say "hey please turn off the flash", "flash off" to turn it off.
+##### To turn on flashlight you can say "hey please turn on the flash/torch", "flash/torch on", similarly you can say "hey please turn off the flash/torch", "flash/torch off" to turn it off.

 ##### To know current date and time you can say "what is(or what's) the time", "what is today's date", "what date is today"